Kingerthanu/PySnake/README.md

   In Our Main/Driver Function We Set Up A New Movement Event Every 50ms In Which Will Check Globals Like Our Selected Direction Of Motion To Draw/Move Our Snake.
 In Our Current Build Of This, We Only Have 1 Berry Spawned At A Time And When One Is Collected By The User, Another Is Randomly Spawned On The Map Plane.

+  Unlike Some Other Grid-Based Programs That I've Made, This One Is More Dynamic As Instead Of Checking If A "Cell" Is Filled Via A 2D Array Struct, We Instead Check By Its Direct xy-Coordinate.
+This Can Add Jank If Misaligned, But Works Well In Our Closed System.

 <img src="https://github.com/Kingerthanu/PySnake/assets/76754592/91450e81-0355-4a5a-9d6c-1077a7b7d07d" alt="Cornstarch <3" width="55" height="49"><img src="https://github.com/Kingerthanu/PySnake/assets/76754592/91450e81-0355-4a5a-9d6c-1077a7b7d07d" alt="Cornstarch <3" width="55" height="49"><img src="https://github.com/Kingerthanu/PySnake/assets/76754592/91450e81-0355-4a5a-9d6c-1077a7b7d07d" alt="Cornstarch <3" width="55" height="49"><img src="https://github.com/Kingerthanu/PySnake/assets/76754592/91450e81-0355-4a5a-9d6c-1077a7b7d07d" alt="Cornstarch <3" width="55" height="49">

 ----------------------------------------------------------------------------